Javert: Part One: Fantine

 Javert first becomes familiar with the convict Jean Valjean as an assistant guard in the Bagne of Toulon.
-Years later, in 1823, Valjean is living under the name Monsieur Madeleine and serving as the mayor of a small town identified as Montreuil-sur-Mer, where he is a successful manufacturer.
-Javert arrived in 1820 to serve as an inspector with the local police.
+Years later, in 1823, the fugitive Valjean is living under the name Monsieur Madeleine and serving as the mayor of a small town identified as Montreuil-sur-Mer, where he is a successful manufacturer.
+Javert arrives in 1820 to serve as an inspector with the local police.
 Javert suspects Madeleine's true identity and becomes convinced of it when he watches Madeleine demonstrate extraordinary strength by lifting a loaded cart off of a man trapped beneath it.
 Madeleine also antagonizes Javert by dismissing his attempt to arrest Fantine, a prostitute detained for having a violent row with a street idler.
-Javert decides to denounce Valjean as an ex-convict, but learns from Parisian authorities that they have already arrested someone who calls himself Champmathieu whom they believe is really Valjean and whom several former convicts have already identified as Valjean.
+Javert decides to denounce Valjean as an ex-convict, but learns from Parisian authorities that they have already arrested someone who calls himself Champmathieu; the authorities believed Champmathieu is really Valjean.

 Unsure, Javert goes to Arras to see Champmathieu and satisfies himself that this is the real Valjean.
-He returns and visits Madeleine and asks him to dismiss him from the police because he "has failed in respect, and in the gravest manner, towards a magistrate" by suspecting Madeleine.
+He visits Madeleine and asks him to dismiss him from the police because he "has failed in respect, and in the gravest manner, towards a magistrate" by suspecting Madeleine.
 He tells Madeleine: "You will say that I might have handed in my resignation, but that does not suffice.
 Handing in one's resignation is honorable.
 I have failed in my duty; I ought to be punished; I must be turned out."
 He condemns himself at length—"if I were not severe towards myself, all the justice that I have done would become injustice"—and begs to be dismissed.

-Madeleine/Valjean travels to the court in Arras, discloses his identity, and saves Champmathieu.
+Madeleine/Valjean travels to the court in Arras and discloses his true identity, saving Champmathieu.
 He returns to Montreuil-sur-Mer, where Javert arrests him the next morning at Fantine's hospital bedside.
 Valjean asks for three days to bring Fantine's daughter Cosette to her, but Javert denies his request.
-Valjean escapes from the city jail, is later recaptured and returned to the galleys, and escapes a few months later, though the authorities think he has drowned.
+Valjean escapes from the city jail, is later recaptured and returned to the galleys, and again escapes a few months later, though the authorities think he has drowned.